johnsogg/cs1300/homeworks/hw-5-slug-race/README.md

 Based on these two variables, your `next_round` method will return one of the following variables:

 * `Decisions.MOVE` has your slug trudge on forward.
-Doing so makes you hungry and takes energy.
+Doing so makes sluggy hungry and takes energy.
 Note that your slug moves faster when it has more energy, but it also loses energy slightly faster when it has more energy.

 * `Decisions.EAT` causes your slug to pull over at a roadside cafe for a spot of lunch.
-Your slug won't move when it is eating but it will regain a small amount of energy.
+Your slug won't move when it is eating but it will regain a small amount of energy and reduces hunger.

-* `Decisions.REST` is the sign that it is time to take a nap.
+* `Decisions.REST` is your signal that it is time for your slug to take a nap.
 The slug is out of commission for a few turns, but when it wakes up it has full energy and is all zippy fast.

 The exact mathematical descriptions of these things are encoded in `race.py`, and I encourage you to take a look there.